Silverr12/DMA-CFW-Guide/README.md

 ## **6. TLP Emulation**
-**Making a guide for this might even need a repo of it's own, for now, see [ekknod's bar controller config](https://github.com/ekknod/pcileech-wifi/blob/main/PCIeSquirrel/src/pcileech_tlps128_bar_controller.sv) from line 803 for an example**
+**Making a guide for this might even need a repo of its own, for now, see [ekknod's bar controller config](https://github.com/ekknod/pcileech-wifi/blob/main/PCIeSquirrel/src/pcileech_tlps128_bar_controller.sv) from line 803 for an example**

 ---